ACT stamp duty calculator

 Are there any discounts for first home buyers?

-In the ACT, there is an income-based stamp duty concession for buyers who have not owned a property in the past 2 years, including first home buyers.
+In the ACT, there is an income-based stamp duty concession for buyers who have not owned a property in the past 5 years.
+This covers first home buyers.
+Eligibility criteria to be aware of:

 Eligibility is assessed based on household income and the number of dependents.
 Household income must be less than or equal to the caps shown: